Fabetsol/Fabetsol/README.md

-I'm basically a github sheet poster.
+I'm basically a github user.